dice-cyfronet/atmosphere/doc/api/port_mapping_templates.md

     {
       "id": 1,
       "transport_protocol": either "tcp" or "udp",
-      "application_protocol": one of "http", "https", "http_https" or "none" (when "transport_protocol" is "udp"), "service_name": "rdesktop",
+      "application_protocol": one of "http", "https" or "none" (when "transport_protocol" is "udp"), "service_name": "rdesktop",
       "target_port": 3389,
       "appliance_type_id": 5 or nil (should equal the :appliance_type_id parameter)